shinyzhu/shinyzhu/README.md

 > I'm a Developer Advocate at Neo4j.
 Full stack developer with .NET and JS.
 Open source fan.
 Life-long learner.

-👇 Please check out more.
+👇 Let me show you the code.

 <!--
 **shinyzhu/shinyzhu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.